Frequently Asked Questions

 The attorneys in our firm each have a different hourly rate; however, we typically do not do hourly rate work.
 We often charge a flat fee for our services.
 Every case is different, and it’s hard give general information about fees, but for Estate Planning and Asset Protection Planning cases, our fees can range from $500 to $5,000 depending on what we do.
 Crisis Planning for medicaid or VA benefits can be more expensive.
 Fees in a typical Crisis Plan can range from $5,000 to $15,000, depending on a number of factors.
 But we always explain in detail the benefits and draw backs of any plan we propose and let our clients know the fees for all options up front.

 CELA is an abbreviation for the designation of Certified Elder Law Attorney.
-There are only three Certified Elder Law Attorneys in the state of Arkansas, and Justin Elrod and Todd Whatley are two of them.
+There are only three Certified Elder Law Attorneys in the state of Arkansas, and Justin Elrod is one of them.
 To receive this designation, an attorney must specialize in Elder Law for at least five years, participate in significantly more continuing education courses than most attorneys, and pass a specialized test written and graded by other Certified Elder Law Attorneys.

 No, not necessarily.
 Some firms that indicate that they do “elder law” primarily have Estate Planning practices and do not do Asset Protection Planning or Crisis Planning for Medicaid and VA Benefits.
 Others who do accept these cases work in the Medicaid field but do not handle VA Benefits cases.
 Elder law is a broad field, and those in need of elder law services should make sure they work with an attorney experienced in all areas of elder law, not just one or two, so that they can consider all available options.